rdunlop/unicycling-registration/README.md

 If you would like to contribute any work to the project, please:

-* Check out this project, and use the provided vagrantbox to do development/testing
+* Check out this project from github
 * Fork the project
 * For any changes, include updated/added unit tests, and ensure that the whole suite runs
 * Create a pull request